 The CIA at Copia.
 This property was originally founded as Copia: The American Center for Wine, Food & the Arts in 2001.
 For many years well before the construction of the Copia center, this land was used for a garden and was owned by the Vallerga family.
-Joe Vallerga operated a grocery store for some time on part of this land (a well known name in Napa – he founded and operated several Vallerga’s markets).
+Joe Vallerga operated a grocery store for some time on part of this land (a well-known name in Napa – he founded and operated several Vallerga’s markets).

 Robert Mondavi, founder of Robert Mondavi Winery was instrumental in helping fund and promote interest in building Copia including purchasing the site.
 Despite closing down in 2008 due to a lack of visitors (a tough period with a weak economy between the 9/11 attacks in 2001 and the recession in 2008).
-However, arguably when this center was built it brought recognition and interest to this part of town and triggered other development including the next door public Oxbow Market.
+However, arguably when this center was built it brought recognition and interest to this part of town and triggered other development including the next-door public Oxbow Market.
 With the development of both Copia and the Oxbow Market, a number of tasting rooms then opened in this part of downtown.
 Both The CIA at Copia and the Oxbow Public Market share a large parking lot and one can easily walk between both buildings.
 The CIA at Copia is located in the Oxbow District, a part of downtown Napa named after a sharp oxbow like turn in the nearby Napa River.

 In late 2015, the Culinary Institute of America acquired the property and moved in – over the following months.
 After approximately 9 years of being closed it was so nice to actually see people walking in and out of this building again.
 The name Copia is in tribute to the Roman goddess of wealth and abundance.

 The CIA as it is often called was founded in 1946 in New Haven Connecticut – and moved to to its central campus located in Hyde Park, New York in 1970.
-Today along with the New York campus, and their two Napa Valley locations including the impressive Greystone in St. Helena, founded in 1995 (located in the largest stone winery building in the Napa Valley), they also maintain campuses in Texas and Singapore.
+Today along with the New York campus, and their two Napa Valley locations including the impressive Greystone in St. Helena, founded in 1995 (located in the largest stone winery building in Napa Valley), they also maintain campuses in Texas and Singapore.
 Over the years over 50,000 alumni have graduated from their various programs.

 The CIA at Copia is home to the Food Business School.
 That is certainly not all that is housed here, the Chuck Williams Culinary Arts Museum (on the second floor) displays a number of historic items related to cuisine dating from the 18th century to the present.
-Chuck Williams, the founder of Williams-Sonoma donated some 3,700 historical and culinary significant items to The CIA.
-Unfortunately he died at age 100 in 2015 before getting to see his collection on display.
+Chuck Williams, the founder of WIlliams-Sonoma donated some 3,700 historical and culinary significant items to The CIA.
+Unfortunately, he died at age 100 in 2015 before getting to see his collection on display.

 Hestan Kitchen